atom/github/docs/rfcs/XXX-pull-request-review.md

 How do we represent the resolution of a comment thread?
 Where can we reveal this progress through each review, and of all required reviews?

+* _We'll show a progress bar on a sticky header at the top of the "Changes" tab within each `IssueishPaneItem`._

 Are there any design choices we can make to lessen the emotional weight of a "requests changes" review?
 Peer review has the most value when it discovers issues for the pull request author to address, but accepting criticism is a vulnerable moment.

+* _Chosing phrasing and iconography carefully for "recommend changes"._

 Similarly, are there any ways we can encourage empathy within the review authoring process?
 Can we encourage reviewers to make positive comments or demonstrate humility and open-mindedness?

+* _Emoji reactions on comments :cake: :tada:_
+* _Enable integration with Teletype for smoother jumping to a synchronous review_

 ### Questions I expect to resolve throughout the implementation process

 Review comment positioning within live TextEditors will be a tricky problem to address satisfactorily.
 What are the edge cases we need to handle there?

+* _Review comments on deleted lines._
+* _Review comments on deleted files._

 The GraphQL API paths we need to interact with all involve multiple levels of pagination: pull requests, pull request reviews, review comments.
 How do we handle these within Relay?
 Or do we interact directly with GraphQL requests?